 A combination of meditation and physical activity gives you the best of both worlds.
 Meditation is an ancient practice wherein an individual focuses his/her mind on a particular object, activity, or thought to reach a mentally clear and emotionally calm state.
 Most people find it easier to focus on their breaths while meditating.
 Meditation balances your body’s needs and maximizes physical stamina to get as much as possible from your workouts.

 Regular exercise is vital for good health and wellbeing.
 Our body has to move in order to stay healthy.
 A sedentary lifestyle is linked to obesity, joint pain, and many other health problems.
-Introducing more exercise into your life is a great way to improve your mood, boost confidence, get more energy, and protect your body from negative health outcomes.
+Introducing more exercise into your life—such as Physique 57’s on demand workouts—is a great way to improve your mood, boost confidence, get more energy, and protect your body from negative health outcomes.

 As you can see, both meditation and exercise have a lot to offer; and combining them is a great way to get even more benefits.